mononen/photo-gallery/content/about.md

 I started photography as a hobby when I was in high school and took a few classes on film photography in college, and fell in love with capturing things that happened in my life.

-In 2021 I tried out a friends OneWheel and was hooked.
+In 2021 I tried out a friend's OneWheel and was hooked.
 I bought my own Pint, XR, then began building my own.
 Moved down to the Triangle of NC, and joined [Oak City OneWheel](https://www.oakcityonewheel.com/), where I met some lifelong friends.

 ## Hardware